vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 (This diagram is the "Pick the right tool for the right job" slide I stole from a colleague)

-Now the data is *liberated*.
-It isn't trapped in one engine.
+Now the data is freed from database engines (*liberated* if we want to be dramatic).

 A lot of the engines will actually need to *load* the data to be efficient with it.
 But an unprocessed version of the data is available in the lake for other engines.